6. Pantluci

 Conjunctions

-Conjunctions connect multiple nodes into single conceputal groups
+Conjunctions connect multiple nodes into single conceptual groups

 like English’s “and” or “or.
 Conjunctions in Pantluci must be used in a